jorgegso/javascriptChallenges/README.md

-# js exercise simple project, with fecth and a simple api
+# js exercise simple project, with fecth and a simple api call it randomuser